riboseinc/ffxcodec/README.md

 Encodes two unsigned integers into a single, larger (32 or 64-bit) integer.

-Optionally, it can encrypt/decrypt the resulting integer using an implementation of the AES-FFX format-preserving cipher.
+Optionally, it can encrypt/decrypt the resulting integer using an implementation of the AES-FFX [format-preserving cipher][1].

 Has no external dependencies.
 Everything is done with the stdlib.